mattymatty97/LTC_AsyncLoggers/README.md

 remove any log related lag by processing them separately from the game stuff. the more logs your modpack generates the bigger the impact this mod has!

+### Database log file:
+adds another log file in sqlite format for easier navigation of logs

 ### Log Level filter:
 Reduce logs from mods by specifying a LogLevel for each LogSource